eugenecohen-osu/chi-gem5/chi-report.md

 Eugene Cohen

 # Introduction
-In computer architecture classes we are introduced to cache coherency protocols like MSI, MESI, and MOESI, as well as snooping and directory-based appraoches.
+In computer architecture classes we are introduced to cache coherency protocols like MSI, MESI, and MOESI, as well as snooping and directory-based approaches.
 However, as we look at modern implementations of systems we see more complexity and different terminology.
-Also, it can be difficult to map to commercial implementations as not all details are publically visible.
+Also, it can be difficult to map to commercial implementations as not all details are publicly visible.
 This project focuses on understanding CHI, a modern cache coherent interconnect protocol and how it is used on advanced interconnect topologies.
 One of the best ways to learn is to run real programs on real systems (or simulations of real systems) so in this project we execute workloads on the gem5 simulator modeling a mesh-topology interconnect that uses the CHI protocol.

 The AMBA CHI Architecture Specification defines the protocol for a cache-coherent interconnect used on most ARM and many RISC-V systems.
 It defines a packet-based network-on-chip protocol that is used for a wide range of topologies from local subsystem interconnects to complex multi-die and multi-socket designs.
 The CHI interconnect relies on separate channels for requests, responses, snoops, and data transfer enabling a high degree concurrency and asynchronicity in its operations.
 The CHI protocol enables MESI and MOESI style coherency protocols but does so using more concise (and complex) state definitions.

-The gem5 simulator enables architecture exploration by simulating different processor architectures and implementations, different cache and memories hierarchies, and different interconenct and coherency protocols with the goal of analyzing performance and correctness.
+The gem5 simulator enables architecture exploration by simulating different processor architectures and implementations, different cache and memories hierarchies, and different interconnect and coherency protocols with the goal of analyzing performance and correctness.
 The gem5 simulator supports of an entire operating system stack (Full System Emulation - FS) or execution of standalone userspace programs (System Call Emulation - SE).
 Included amongst the various topologies and coherency protocols already provided in gem5 is support for the CHI protocol.
 Example system configurations for CHI are available including a simple crossbar interconnect with one directory/system-level cache as well as a more advanced 2x4 mesh topology with multiple requester, home, and subordinate nodes.

 This project examines the CHI specification, following the evolution of AMBA interconnects over time, maps these concepts onto some representative commercial interconnect IPs and then seeks to reinforce these concepts by simulating programs in gem5 on a CHI mesh interconnect.
 We employ a workload designed to induce coherency traffic and examine how varying workload parameters impacts system performance.